hoop33/limo/README.md

 * Why the name "limo"?
 	* If you know anything about Hollywood, you know that limos carry . . . stars.
+* Where is this information stored?
+	* The configuration is stored in `~/.config/limo`.
+Inside that directory, you'll find `limo.yaml`, which contains your GitHub API Key (so guard it!) and the path to your SQLite database, which defaults to the same directory.

 ## Contributing